yonigibbs/elm-i18next-gen/README.md

 ## TODO
-* Remove use of underscores in sanitisation: remove all non-alphanumeric characters and treat them as word separators.
-* Add arg for how to handle functions, parameters and modules that start with a number.
-Currently it errors, but should be possible to configure the tool to add some prefix before the number.
 * Handle translations with fallbacks (`tf` and `trf`).
 * Handle duplicates (functions, parameters and modules): not possible directly in JSON but because of sanitisation this could actually occur.